 Decent Egg Laying:

-They lay between 180-200 white eggs per year, approximately 3-4 eggs per week, which gives them a moderate rate compared to other chicken breeds.
+They lay between 180 and 200 white eggs per year, approximately 3-4 eggs per week, which gives them a moderate rate compared to other chicken breeds.
 It usually takes around 20 weeks or more for your chickens to lay their first eggs.

-These charming birds with unique feather crests require special attention and care to ensure their health and well-being.
+These charming birds, with their unique feather crests, require special attention and care to ensure their health and well-being.

 Creating a Cozy Home: